umbraco/UmbracoDocs/Documentation/Reference/Management-v6/Services/RelationService.md

 	using Umbraco.Core.Services;

 ##Getting the service
-The RelationService is available through the `ApplicationContext`, but the if you are using a `SurfaceController` or the `UmbracoUserControl` then the RelationService is available through a local `Services` property.
+The RelationService is available through the `ApplicationContext`, or if you are using a `SurfaceController` or the `UmbracoUserControl` then the RelationService is available through a local `Services` property.

 	Services.RelationService